Iowa Paralegal Career Guide

 Iowa Paralegal Salary Outlook

-In May 2014, the US Bureau of Labor Statistics reported 2,370 paralegals and legal assistants working in Iowa, a notable increase over the 1,570 paralegals and legal assistants counted in May 2011.3 The average Iowa paralegal salary was reported at $45,850 in May 2014.4 This annual wage falls below the national median wage for paralegals and legal assistants, reported at $48,350, but the difference may be partially explained by the relatively low cost of living in Iowa.4 Prospective Iowa professionals should also note that the average paralegal salary in Iowa is higher in urban areas; for example, Des Moines area paralegals earn an average salary of $50,760.4 Overall, the job and salary outlook for paralegals in Iowa is positive.
-The projected nationwide expansion of the paralegal occupation suggests that Iowa and surrounding areas will yield favorable hiring trends throughout the next decade.
+The average Iowa paralegal salary was reported at $48,130 in May 2017.2 This annual wage falls below the national median wage for paralegals and legal assistants, reported at $53,910, but the difference may be partially explained by the relatively low cost of living in Iowa.2 Prospective Iowa professionals should also note that the average paralegal salary in Iowa is higher in urban areas; for example, Des Moines-area paralegals earn an average salary of $55,400.2 Overall, the job and salary outlook for paralegals in Iowa is positive.
+The projected nationwide expansion of the paralegal occupation suggests that Iowa will yield favorable hiring trends throughout the next decade.

 Iowa Paralegal Salary Info By Metro Area